-A Nigerian woman named Tito has shared in details her inability to enjoy sexual intercourse with her husband after their wedding.
+A Nigerian woman named Tito Oladapo has shared in detail her inability to enjoy sexual intercourse with her husband after their wedding.

-Known as @titothewriter on Instagram, she shared some of the traumatic experiences she faced including getting a surgery done so that she can consunmate her marriage.
+In a lengthy post on Instagram, Tito who married as a virgin shared some of the traumatic experiences she faced including getting surgery done so that she can consummate her marriage.

-She also shared the lessons she has learnt from the situation.
+She also shared the lessons she has learned from the situation.